 Seeking the salvation of our souls is our most important endeavor.

+But to get to a saving faith takes much work and time.
 How are we going to spend the precious hours God has given us to seek His mercy (help), so we can grow in faith to obtain a saving faith, so to be saved by Him and not reject Him for some worthless sin/attachment we won’t let go of?

 Sadly, most don’t understand the challenges we face with accepting Jesus’ saving grace, so we do nothing to strive to obtain it.
-Most have been deceived so greatly we have no concern with our salvation.
+Most have been deceived so greatly that we have no concern with our salvation.
 Yet, as the great apostle Paul warns us, we must:

 “Work out your salvation with fear and trembling” (Philippians 2:12).

 God gave us our faith so it can be lived constantly in our lives, so from this faith, God can save us.
 We need to learn how to truly live the faith: that of seeking to “stop sinning” (1 Corinthians 15:34) and to “rejoice in our sufferings” (cf. 1 Peter 4:13) so from “love of the cross” through “denying ourselves”(cf. Luke 9:23) of our will/the pleasures of the world–we can serve God and save souls from sacrificial love for one another, not only when it is convenient, but constantly…so we can truly follow Christ to Heaven.